Chief Of Police

 Patrolman Timothy A. Gordon was hired as a full-time officer in August 2015.
 Shortly after being hired, Officer Gordon was called to full-time service with the U.S. Army.
 He will be returning to the police department in May of 2017 to further his career as a police officer.

 Patrolman Andrew Wood was hired initially as a part-time officer in July 2016.
 An opening occurred in the department and Officer Wood has been appointed as a full-time officer effective January 2017.
-Officer Wood also worked as a part-time officer for the Town of Madbury Police Department.
+Officer Wood is a graduate of the 173rd NH Police Standards & Training Council Academy.
+Officer Wood also worked as a part-time officer for the Town of Madbury, N.H.

 Part Time Officers

 Officer Douglas J. Lorenz was hired as a part-time officer in August 2011.
 Officer Lorenz is currently employed part-time with the Rockingham County Sheriff’s Department as a deputy.
 Officer Lorenz previously retired from the Newington Police Department as a full-time detective after 20 years of service to the town.